 Round Table Strategic Human Rights Litigation - Symposium

 During a two-day conference on 17 and 18 February Prof. Duffy (Leiden University) presented her report on the impact of strategic human rights litigation (SHRL) and the potential and limitations of the role of the courts in effecting human rights change.
-How should we understand ‘strategic’ litigation and what impact - positive or negative - has that litigation had, and what factors have influenced this?
+Questions that were analysed included: how should we understand ‘strategic’ litigation and what impact - positive or negative - has that litigation had, and what factors have influenced this?
 What are some of the challenges that arise in practice in protecting and promoting human rights through litigation?
 What strategies have enhanced the effectiveness of SHRL as a tool for legal, social or political change?

 More about the speaker

-The event is closed.
-If you are interested in participating please contact the organizers Frederiek de Vlaming (F.deVlaming@uva.nl) and Nienke van der Have (N.vanderHave@uva.nl).
+The event was closed.
+Organizers: Frederiek de Vlaming (F.deVlaming@uva.nl) and Nienke van der Have (N.vanderHave@uva.nl).

 Location: Faculty of Law, University of Amsterdam